We Want You Out of Jail

 THIRD OFFENSE DUI

-If this is your third DUI in ten years, you are facing a jail sentence of at least 120 days.
+If this is your third DUI in ten years, the legal minimum jail sentence the judge can impose is 120 days.
 Many judges will want you to serve at least part of this time in county jail and the rest in either the Work Alternative Program or in supervised home confinement.
-Hiring the right attorney can determine whether you actually end up serving time behind bars.
+However, hiring the right Monterey DUI attorney can determine whether you actually end up serving time behind bars.

-You may be a candidate for DUI treatment court, which Mr. Crawford will also discuss with you and is another option to help you stay out of jail.
+You may be a good candidate for DUI treatment court, which Mr. Crawford will discuss with you and is just one option to help you stay out of jail.
+Don't lose hope.
+Call us now.

 Second and third offense DUIs are still misdemeanors as long as nobody was injured.
 A fourth offense DUI is virtually always filed as a felony.
 Read here about Felony DUI consequences.

-Mr. Crawford wins challenging DUI cases.
+Mr. Crawford is the number one Monterey DUI attorney.
+He wins challenging DUI cases.
 Most recently, he got a dismissal for a client with a .15% blood alcohol level and not a "not guilty" verdict for a client with a .28% blood test result.
+He also obtained dismissals of four DUI cases in a single week.

 Mr. Crawford is highly sought-after throughout the Central Coast for his expertise and in-depth knowledge of DUI science and DUI defense.
 Call Mr. Crawford today to discuss your case at (831) 783-0222.